 - Kidney disease

-You need to be checked for other noses, mouth and throat problems.
+You need to be checked for other nose, mouth and throat problems.
 Chronic inflammation in the throat can lead to postnasal drip, which causes a bad odour in the mouth.

 If you notice chronic halitosis in young children, it might be a symptom of a foreign body.
-For instance, the child might be having a piece of food lodged in their nostril.
-Other rare medical conditions that might cause halitosis to include:
+For instance, the child might have a piece of food lodged in their nostril.
+Other rare medical conditions that might cause halitosis include:

-- Aspiration pneumonia: This is an infection in the airways or lungs caused by inhalation of saliva, liquids, foods or vomit.
+- Aspiration: Pneumonia is an infection in the airways or lungs caused by inhalation of saliva, liquids, foods or vomit.

-- Bronchiectasis: This is a permanent condition that normally occurs when the airways become wider, causing mucus build-up.
-The mucus causes a bad odour to the mouth.
+- Bronchiectasis: This permanent condition normally occurs when the airways widen, causing mucus build-up.
+The mucus causes a bad odour in the mouth.

 The many crevices and grooves at the back of the tongue create the right conditions for bacteria to form in the mouth.
 It’s common for the odour to emanate from the mouth when food particles get trapped in these crevices.